 It has always seemed like an odd choice for me to create my own website.
 My co-workers did urge me to create one for professionalism and contact’s sake, but websites are expensive for a student.
 Often, hosting, purchasing a domain, and setting everything up, isn’t easy.

 GitHub pages is a service provided by GitHub to essentially create ‘Project (web) Sites’ for GitHub repositories.
 Each repository can host a static GitHub “Pages” (site) and each user/organisation is allowed a single personal site using the URL

 username.github.io.
 Of course, this can be changed easily to a custom domain.
-In my case, it was a simple case of adjusting some settings with my domain provider, Google.
-I’ve included a short tutorial at the end of this post to setting up GitHub Pages.
+In my case, it was a simple case of adjusting some settings.

 For more information, check out Google Domains.